-- 23. This conservation and management measure shall expire three years after its entry into force. - 24.
+- 23. This conservation and management measure shall expire at the conclusion of COM 08. - 24.
 Prior to expiration, the Commission should consider adopting a lasting compliance monitoring scheme.

 ANNEXES

 - Annex I Compliance Status Table - Annex II Obligations to be Assessed